 To Apply, please fill out and submit the on-line application.
-We are currently accepting applications for Summer 2022 programs.
+We are currently accepting applications.
 All applicants must follow the application/registration process and bring the required documents to meet with a counselor.
 Read below for details.
 We look forward to helping you succeed.

 Within 48 business hours of submitting your application, you’ll receive in your personal email inbox an Application Part 2 form that you’ll complete and submit.
 You’ll next hear from an intake clerk who will verify your information and ask you to show your documents.
 The clerk will review with you the next steps in the admission/registration process.